Anujmishra2005/Adobe_Hackathon_Solution/Solution_1a/README.md

 ## 🚀 How to Run

-1. Place all input PDF files in the following directory:
+Ensure all input PDF files are placed in the following directory:

 ```
 Challenge_1a/sample_dataset/pdfs/
 ```

-2. Then execute the script:
+Then execute the main script:

 ```bash
 python process_pdfs.py
 ```

-3. All JSON outputs will be saved to:
+All outputs will be saved in:

 ```
 Solution_1a/outputs_generated/